Increasing global collaboration for a management consulting firm

 How Aciron does it

 A consulting firm with locations in six countries was struggling with global collaboration.
 The firm wanted to enhance online teamwork across the offices, share information faster, and implement a technology plan for achieving business goals.
+This consulting team was looking for SharePoint consulting.

 The firm attempted to address their requirements internally by developing a centralized IT plan.
 It succeeded in aligning 4 of the 6 locations onto one technology platform.
 However, this plan failed to address the specialized needs of each office.
 The company distributed a cross-collaboration survey to leaders at each location to get a high-level understanding.
 The company then approached Aciron for help in evaluating their processes, identifying areas of improvement, and developing an organization-wide plan.